 About the Oakland Museum Women’s Board

-Nearly 35,000 school children and teachers annually visit the Museum.
-Our financial funding has helped enhance their OMCA experience, and we are proud to have backed such impressive exhibits as Pixar, 25 Years of Animation, A Walk in the Wild: Continuing John Muir’s Journey, The 1968 Project, and the annual community celebration honoring the Days of the Dead tradition.
+Nearly 30,000 school children and teachers annually visit the Museum.
+Our financial funding has helped enhance their OMCA experience through a wide range of engaging and interdisciplinary education programs.
+Recent grants from the Women’s Board have also contributed to improved museum-wide technology, conservation projects and the recent marketing campaign.
+We are proud to have backed such impressive exhibits as Pixar, 25 Years of Animation, Summoning Ghosts: The Art and Life of Hung Liu, and the annual community celebration honoring the Days of the Dead tradition.

 The Women’s Board is a non-profit 501(c)(3) organization, consisting of 125 Active members and members with Associate, Life and Emeritus status.
 Serving also as OMCA volunteers, Women’s Board members can be found among the ranks of art, history, and natural science docents, Guild and Council members, Foundation trustees, and Museum Ambassadors.

 The White Elephant Sale – Northern California’s Biggest and Best Rummage Sale

 The legendary annual White Elephant Sale returns to the San Francisco Bay Area on March 1 and 2, 2014, with the Preview Sale scheduled for January 26.
 Organized and presented by the Oakland Museum Women’s Board, all Sale proceeds benefit the Oakland Museum of California.

 Made possible by donations from the public, the White Elephant accepts donations almost year round.
 Thanks to generous donors, over the years, shoppers have been able to purchase the usual and the unusual, including a pony, paintings, pianos, cars, and estate furnishings.